hempworks/nft-maker-js/README.md

 ### Generating Unique 1/1 Images (Uniques)

-Every project tends to need some, special, 1/1, ultra-rare images.
+Every project tends to need some special, 1/1, ultra-rare images.
 You can have NFT Maker generate these "uniques" and include them in a random position in your drop.
 Just specify the specific attributes and their special values in the `uniques`